If you buy something through my links, I may earn a commission (at no extra cost to you).

 Confession: quesillo an acquired taste but nevertheless it’s worth trying.
-Essentially, a quesillo is a fresh tortilla that’s stuffed with local cheese and then topped with cream, onions (they seemed pickled, or at least stored in vinegar), and salt.
+Essentially, a quesillo is a fresh tortilla that’s stuffed with local cheese and then topped with cream, pickled onions, and salt.

 Eat like the locals: Your quesillo will be served in a clear plastic bag.
 Although you can eat it like a burrito through the opening, locals tie the bag off with a knot, then turn the bag upside down and bite a separate, smaller hole in the bottom corner.
-I have no idea why it’s eaten that way (for better flavor, I was told), but just watch the locals and give it a try.
+I have no idea why it’s eaten that way, but watch the locals and give it a try.

 Flor de Caña (Nicaraguan Rum)